hashkat/hashkat/docs/tutorial13.md

 Both *Coke* and *Pepsi* only follow agents that follow them, and they will do so for every single one of their followers. *Pepsi* tweets both musical and humourous tweets evenly weighted, while *Coke* only tweets humourous tweets, though they tweet at a slightly higher rate.
 Musical tweets do have a slightly better chance of being retweeted however.

-The **INFILE.yaml** used for this scenario can be found in the *tutorials* directory in *hashkat* under *tutorial14* as well as [here]().
+The **INFILE.yaml** used for this scenario can be found in the *docs/tutorials* directory in *hashkat* under *tutorial14* as well as [here]().
 To find out who wins this competition, copy this input file into your *hashkat* directory and run the simulation.
 Feel free to look through the input file to see what we did to produce this scenario.

 #### Coke